eantcal/httpsrv/README.md

 HttpSrv is a retailed version of a lightweight HTTP server and derives from [thttpd](https://github.com/eantcal/thttpd), originally designed to implement HTTP GET/HEAD methods.
 It has been implemented in modern C++ and portable on several platforms including Linux, MacOs and Windows.

-HttpSrv is capable to serve multiple clients supporting GET and POST methods and has been designed to respond to the following specifications:

-* Standalone application containing an embedded web server which exposes the following HTTP API for storing and retrieving text files and their associated metadata:
+HttpSrv is capable to serve multiple clients supporting GET and POST methods and has been designed to be a standalone application containing an embedded web server which exposes the following HTTP API for storing and retrieving text files and their associated metadata:
 * `POST` `some_file.txt` to `/store`: returns a JSON payload with file metadata containing name, size (in bytes), request timestamp and an auto-generated ID
 * `GET` `/files`: returns a JSON payload containing an array of files metadata containing file name, size (in bytes), timestamp and ID
 * `GET` `/files/{id}`: returns a JSON payload with file metadata containing name, size (in bytes), timestamp and ID for the provided ID `id`
 * `GET` `/files/{id}/zip`: returns a zip archive containing the file which corresponds to the provided ID `id`
 * `GET` `/mrufiles`: returns a JSON payload with an array of files metadata containing file name, size (in bytes), timestamp and ID for the top `N` most recently accessed files via the `/files/{id}` and `/files/{id}/zip` endpoints. `N` should be a configurable parameter for this application.
 * `GET` `/mrufiles/zip`: returns a zip archive containing the top `N` most recently accessed files via the `/files/{id}` and `/files/{id}/zip` endpoints. `N` should be a configurable parameter for this application.

+## HttpSrv educational purpose

+This is a very simple application can be used for educational purposes.
+You can just copy and modify it as you desire and reusing part of source code according the limitation of license (see COPYING file).

 ## HttpSrv architecture